Lowe's Toolbox for Education FAQ's

 Q: How do I submit an application for my school or parent group?

 A: Applications are submitted online via this website.
 In order to submit an application your school must be registered in our database.
 You should confirm this beforehand by going through the first step of the application process: Verifying Your Contact Information.
 If your school is not currently registered in our database it can be added, but it can take up to 24 hours to process.
 You can register your school even if you are not ready to submit your application.
 If you wait until the deadline date to submit your application, and your school is not already registered you may not be able to submit the application.

 Q: Can I view a an example of a completed, successful grant application?

 A: Yes.
 You can view a completed, successful, sample application by following this link: Lowe's Toolbox for Education - Sample Grant Application.

 Q: How do I find my school in the database?

 A: The pre-application checklist guides you to confirm that your school is in the database.
 You need to do this by going through the first step of the application: Verifying Your Contact Information.
-When you click on "Apply Now", it will take you through the initial stages of the application process – and the contact information is entered there.
+When you click on "Go to Application", it will take you through the initial stages of the application process – and the contact information is entered there.
 You do not need to fill the application out at that time.
 Once you have verified the contact information or added it, you can either "X" out of the application process or click the back arrow on your web browser to leave the application.
 The contact information will be saved.